How to Pack Clothes So They Don’t Wrinkle

 Should you roll or fold your clothes?
 This is the classic packing debate.

 My favorite packing method is rolling.
-Rolling is the best way to keep your clothes wrinkle-free since your clothes are tightly rolled without hard creases.
+Rolling is the best way to keep your clothes wrinkle-free since your clothes are tightly rolled without any hard creases.

 The bundle rolling method involves wrapping your wardrobe around a bundle of wrinkle-resistant clothing with the most delicate clothes—like a suit jacket—on the outside.
 Think of it as large-scale origami for your clothes.